TrkSml/Huffman-Tree/README.md

 ```

-We managed to make the program accept at least two elements to as starting set to code :
+We managed to make the program accept at least two elements as a starting set to code :

 Example: